 Cold Weather Hiking Gear for Kids

-- A merino wool base layer: Wool is a miracle fabric when it comes to cold weather activities.
-It’s thin, breathable and wicks moisture away from your skin.
+- A merino wool base layer: Wool is a miracle fabric when it comes to cold weather hiking clothes.
+Wool is thin, breathable and wicks moisture away from your skin.
 Most importantly, a wool base layer will keep your kids warm, wet or dry.

 - Ella’s Wool tube pants: a perfect companion to a wool base layer are these thicker wool knit pants.
 Our kids wear Ella’s Wool tube pants all the time during the cold Canadian winters.

-- Wool socks: Can you tell we like wool products for winter??
+- Wool socks: Can you tell we like wool products for cold weather hiking clothes??
 A good pair of wool hiking socks is essential to keeping your kids feet dry and warm during a cold weather hike.
-Nothing will ruin a winter hike faster than freezing cold feet.
+Nothing will ruin a winter hike with kids faster than freezing cold feet.

 - Ice cleats: Snow covered trails get be pretty icy in spots, so having strap-on ice cleats for your kid’s hiking boots will make hiking easier and safer.
 If you can’t find spikes small enough, you can also try beginner snowshoes for kids.